Rishi123455/minor_project/README.md

-This project is subjected to copyright @ Harshit jain  @Abhay sharma @ Rishi Gupta
+This project is subjected to copyright @ Rishi Gupta